p2panda/handbook/website/docs/tutorials/fishy.md

 }
 ```

-We can write nested queries like this because we defined a relation between `icecream` and `cafe`!!
+We can write nested queries like this because we defined a relation between `icecreams` and `cafes`!!

 :::